 Comerica is one of several banks whose debit card posting practices are being challenged in the MDL proceedings in the Miami federal court.
 Several of these banks have settled class action lawsuits involving similar conduct.
 The lawsuit against Comerica is in the discovery phase and still ongoing.

-If you have a debit card account at Comercia Bank and have been charged multiple overdraft fees as a result of the practices described above, please contact the attorneys below.
+If you have a debit card account at Comerica Bank and have been charged multiple overdraft fees as a result of the practices described above, please contact the attorneys below.